aejensen/computing-biostat-ucph/README.md

 ensure a fair allocation of our ressources, all computing tasks **have** to be started using the [Slurm Workload Manager](https://slurm.schedmd.com/documentation.html).

-Since the documentation is quite rich, we below explain roughly how to compute@biostat-ucph and provide examples.
+Since the documentation is quite rich, we provide below the minimum level of examples.

 Questions and help requests should be posed to those who have tried before.
 You can also get write access to this github repository and